austin5919/Media-Player---SE/README.md

 2)right click the song you want to play to prompt a pop up menu and then hover over "Current Playlist."
 The click on "Play Selected Song."
 Has the same effect as option number one

 3)This option is only available when in a playlist.
-Right click the song you want to play to prompt a pop up menu and then hover over "Current Playlist."
+Right click on any song to prompt a pop up menu and then hover over "Current Playlist."
 Then click on "Play Playlist From Beginning".

 #### Add A Song To Library
 1)Click the *Browse* button.
 This will open a new window which will allow you to navigate to the song.
 Once you've navigated to your song you may click the *Open* button which will close the window and add the song to the library.